encord-team/encord-client-python/docs/source/authentication.rst

 ------------------------------------------------------------------
 You can access a specific project or dataset via API key authentication.
 An individual API key is always tied to one specific project or dataset.
-**This is an authentication flow that will be deprecated in the future in favour of the public key authentication.**
+**This is an authentication flow that will be deprecated in the future in favour of public key authentication.**

 We only recommend you to use this authentication if